Depeche Mode about the album's songs

 "Love, In Itself"

-Dave Gahan: "This is the s-s-s-s’s track.
+David Gahan: "This is the s-s-s-s’s track.
 It had a very soft vocal, with a lot of s’s, it sounded awful.
 I was a bit disappointed with this, it could have been brilliant."

-Andy Fletcher: "We had a lot of problems with the equipment with this one, just trying to get that softness of sound we wanted without it all blurring was a real nightmare.
+Andrew Fletcher: "We had a lot of problems with the equipment with this one, just trying to get that softness of sound we wanted without it all blurring was a real nightmare.
 It’s one that’s always good live, though."

 "Pipeline"

-Dave Gahan: "Well 'Pipeline' was very experimental in that every sound on there has been made from us just out on the street hitting things, recording it and playing it back in different ways – like, even the vocal was recorded in a tunnel!"
+David Gahan: "Well 'Pipeline' was very experimental in that every sound on there has been made from us just out on the street hitting things, recording it and playing it back in different ways – like, even the vocal was recorded in a tunnel!"

-Andy Fletcher: "We went down Brick Lane and just hit everything and then recorded it and took it back to the studio and then put it into the keyboard.
+Andrew Fletcher: "We went down Brick Lane and just hit everything and then recorded it and took it back to the studio and then put it into the keyboard.
 That's how we made the track 'Pipeline'.
 We was like smashing corrugated iron and old cars.
 The vocals were recorded in a railway arch in Shoreditch - you've got the train three-quarters of the way through and the aeroplane up above.
 It's really interesting doing that."

 "Everything Counts"